Iran–Lebanon relations

-Iran and Lebanon have diplomatic relations, with embassies in each other countries.
-Since the Iranian Revolution in 1979, the two countries have deepened relations amidst controversy in Lebanon and abroad.
+Iran and Lebanon have diplomatic relations today, with embassies in each country.
+Historical connections date back to ancient times, when the Achaemenid Empire ruled Phoenicia (modern Lebanon).
+Lebanese city-states contributed ships and naval expertise to the Persian Empire.

+Since the Iranian Revolution in 1979, The Iranian regime has been interfering in Lebanese sectarian politics and has influenced Lebanese Shia Political Parties.

 In a 2012 Pew Global Attitudes survey, 39% of Lebanese people viewed Iran favorably, compared to 61% which viewed it unfavorably.
 62% of Lebanese oppose Iranian acquisition of nuclear weapons, 57% consider a nuclear-armed Iran a threat, and 74% approve of "tougher sanctions" on Iran, while 46% support use of military force to prevent Iran from developing nuclear weapons.
 Notably, while most Sunni Muslims and Christians in Lebanon expressed unfavorable views of former Iranian President Mahmoud Ahmadinejad (92% and 57%, respectively), 95% of Lebanese Shi'a viewed him favorably.